syncfusion-content/javascript-docs/js/api/ejMaskEdit.md

 {:#members:enabled}

-Specify the state of the maskedit textbox control.
+Specify the state of the mask edit textbox control.

 #### Default Value